edderick/third-year-project/docs/Issues/routing.md

 sudo route add -net 192.168.3.0/24 gw 192.168.1.111

+Note: This is actually a deprecated way of setting this up. iproute2 has replaced route, use:

+sudo ip route add 192.168.3.0/24 via 192.168.1.111

-Will do what you want on a linux machine.
+Will do what you want on a Linux machine.

 For the Thomson "O2 Wireless Box", you can telnet into it and then use the ip section followed by the various rt commands to configure a static route.